Here's how to replace your Mac battery

-- Click on System Information
+- Click System Report.

-- Listed under Health Information is the current Cycle Count
+- Listed under Health Information is the current Cycle Count.

 What the above shows is your current Cycle Count.
-Compare against the model you’ve got and number of cycles it has left.
+Compare against the model you’ve got and the number of cycles it has left.

 Within System Information, it should also show one of four possible health statuses:

 - Replace Soon: It doesn't hold as much charge as it did originally;

 - Service Battery: Take your Mac to an Apple-certified technician.